Geothermal Energy Factsheet

 - Capital costs for conventional geothermal power plants in the U.S. are approximately $2,500 per installed kilowatt of capacity.17

-- Although the development of geothermal power requires a large capital investment, geothermal has low operating costs and a high capacity factor (ratio of actual power production to production potential).16
+- Although the development of geothermal power requires a large capital investment, geothermal has low operating costs and a capacity factor of >90% (ratio of actual power production to production potential).6,16

 Energy Performance and Environmental Impacts

-- An average U.S. coal power plant emits roughly 35 times more carbon dioxide (CO2) per kWh electricity generated than a geothermal power plant.18
+- An average U.S. coal power plant emits roughly 35 times more carbon dioxide (CO2) per kWh electricity generated than a geothermal power plant.19

-- Each year, U.S. geothermal electricity offsets the emission of 4.1 million tons of CO2, 80 thousand tons of nitrogen oxides, and 110 thousand tons of particulate matter from coal-powered plants.18
+- Each year, U.S. geothermal electricity offsets the emission of 4.1 million tons of CO2, 80 thousand tons of nitrogen oxides, and 110 thousand tons of particulate matter from coal-powered plants.19

-- The U.S. DOE is actively funding research into combining carbon capture and storage with geothermal energy production, although the risks of long-term and high-volume geologic carbon sequestration are uncertain.21,22
+- The U.S. DOE is actively funding research into combining carbon capture and storage with geothermal energy production, although the risks of long-term and high-volume geologic carbon sequestration are uncertain.22,23

-- Some geothermal facilities produce solid waste that must be disposed of in approved sites, though some by-products can be recovered and recycled.23
+- Some geothermal facilities produce solid waste that must be disposed of in approved sites, though some by-products can be recovered and recycled.24

 Solutions and Sustainable Actions

-- There are currently 16 national laboratories and research institutions in the U.S. conducting research into geothermal energy technologies.24
+- In 2019, there were 16 national laboratories and research institutions in the U.S. conducting research into geothermal energy technologies.25

 - With a capacity factor of over 90%, geothermal electricity generation could offset coal, natural gas, or nuclear power as baseload supply in the electricity market.17

-- A federal tax credit for homeowners covers 26% of qualifying ground source heat pump system costs in 2020, stepping down to 22% in 2021.27
+- A federal tax credit for homeowners covers 26% of qualifying ground source heat pump system costs from 2020 through 2022, stepping down to 22% in 2023.28

-- Around 850 utilities in the U.S. offer customers the option to purchase renewable energy, or “green power.”28
+- Around 850 utilities in the U.S. offer consumers the option to purchase renewable energy, or “green power.”29

 - Many companies purchase renewable energy as part of their environmental programs.
-Google, Microsoft, Intel, Equinix, and Bank of America were the top five users of renewable energy as of April 2020.29
+Google, Microsoft, Intel, Walmart and The Proctor & Gamble Company were the top five users of renewable energy as of April 2021.30

 - Banks, D. (2008) An Introduction to Thermogeology: Ground Source Heating and Cooling.